 Can we get married in the Registry office?

-No, not with Danish Island Weddings.
+No, not usually, with Danish Island Weddings.
 The registry office is a pleasant enough modern office but it can be busy, and is not the most romantic location.
 We do not understand why needing to get married quickly or with unusual paperwork means the wedding itself has to be dull and unromantic.
 So we only offer romantic locations such as the Old Merchants Court.
 It is perfect for couples on their own eloping, or for small parties.
-Based on our experience with around 1700 couples it is worth paying a little more to make a day as special as your wedding something to remember!
+Based on our experience with around 2100 couples it is worth paying a little more to make a day as special as your wedding something to remember!

 NEED TO KNOW MORE?
 Click HERE to contact Danish Island Weddings

 Can we have a church wedding?

 Unfortunately not, unless you are Scandinavian.
-However, we hope soon to be able to offer able to offer a blessing in one of our 7 beautiful churches.
+However, we will soon to be able to offer able to offer a blessing in one of our 7 beautiful churches.
 More on this, we hope, in Jan 2018.

 When do we get the marriage certificate?